eclipse/jnosql/README.md

 # diana

-Apache Diana is a flexible and extensible API to connect NoSQL databases.
+Diana is a flexible and extensible API to connect NoSQL databases.
 It brings an easy interface to support key-value, column family, document oriented and graph databases as JDBC is for SQL databases.

 The basic building blocks hereby are: